Projects

 Central nervous system (CNS) injuries, such as those occurring in the brain and spinal cord, often lead to the formation of inhibitory scar tissue in mammals, hindering axon regeneration.
 In striking contrast, zebrafish possess the remarkable ability to regenerate axons in response to CNS injury.
 The molecular basis underlying these divergent outcomes remains elusive.

-This project delves into the complexities of CNS scarring focussing on Small Leucine-Rich Proteoglycans (SLRPs).
+This project looks into the complexities of CNS scarring focussing on Small Leucine-Rich Proteoglycans (SLRPs).
 They are a group of proteins abundant in human and rodent CNS lesions but notably absent in zebrafish.
 Uncovering the mysteries behind varied outcomes of CNS injury in different species, will offer valuable insights for therapeutic interventions in individuals affected by traumatic brain or spinal cord injuries in the future.

 Project description: